KeshanWijesinghe/registrationForm-loginForm/README.md

 # Responsive Registration Form And Login Form

-This repository contains a MERN stack application with user registration and login built with vite and Tailwind CSS.
+This repository contains a MERN stack application with user registration and login built with vite and Tailwind CSS.:people_hugging:

 ### Features
  + **User Registration :** Users can register by providing their details.